elbeejay/elbeejay.github.io/_research/pydeltarcm.md

 *pyDeltaRCM* is a documented, tested, and modular version of the popular *DeltaRCM* model [[1](https://esurf.copernicus.org/articles/3/67/2015/), [2](https://esurf.copernicus.org/articles/3/87/2015/)].
-*pyDeltaRCM* is currently under development, but greatly speeds up the reduced-complexity approach to river delta modeling established in the original *DeltaRCM*.
-This speed-up is made possible through the use of "jitted" methods. *pyDeltaRCM* also enables reproducibility with methods to record and maintain the random-seed used for a given model.
+*pyDeltaRCM* implements a faster version of the reduced-complexity approach to river delta modeling established in the original *DeltaRCM* model.
+*pyDeltaRCM* also enables reproducibility by automatically recording the random-seed used to generate a given model output.
 Furthermore, the use of Python makes this new model open-source and accessible.
-Splitting the model into different components in an object-oriented framework makes the model makes customization easy via subclasses and hooks.
+Splitting the model into different components in an object-oriented framework has made the code customizable via subclasses and hooks.

 For more about this project, refer to the [documentation](https://deltarcm.org/pyDeltaRCM/) or the